 How will I be notified?

-ILL staff will telephone you when the requested materials are ready to be picked up.
-You must pick up the materials at the Information Desk on the first floor.
-Books which are borrowed must be returned to the first floor Information Desk by the due date.
+ILL staff will contact you when the requested materials are ready to be picked up.
+You must pick up the materials at the Circulation Desk on the first floor.
+Books which are borrowed must be returned by the due date.

 Is there a charge?

-Generally, there is no charge to our patrons for materials borrowed through interlibrary loans, however, when a cost is levied by the lending library it will be passed on to the borrower.
+Generally, there is no charge to our patrons for materials borrowed through interlibrary loan.
+However, when a cost is levied by the lending library it will be passed on to the borrower.

-Individuals from other libraries wishing to borrow materials held by the Robert J.Terry Library must make all requests through their home library.
+Individuals from other libraries wishing to borrow materials held by the Library Learning Center must make all requests through their home library.